GitLab Runner Helm Chart

 Running with non-root user

-By default, the GitLab Runner images will not work with non-root users.
+By default, the GitLab Runner images don’t work with non-root users.
 The GitLab Runner UBI and GitLab Runner Helper UBI images are designed for that scenario.
-To use them change the GitLab Runner and GitLab Runner Helper images:
+To use them, change the GitLab Runner and GitLab Runner Helper images:

 note